 It is very important that you are identifying how you want to use the data you are collecting and check whether you are getting appropriate consent!

 If a user thinks they are giving you their data to use for “Purpose A” and, upon receiving their data, you also intend to use it for “Unrelated purpose B” then you need to be asking them to opt-in to this separate purpose and, if they chose not to, you need to make sure you only use their data for “Purpose A”.
 This does not mean that all consent has to be via checkboxes.
-Take the following 2 scenarios from the Coffee1 website to see how this applies in principal.

 Yes, it’s very confusing but, thankfully, the Information Commissioner’s Office (ICO) are here to help.